 Please join us for Sunday Worship!

-Join us for Coffee Pause after the Service and get to know our Parish family!
+Join us for Coffee Pause after the 10 am service and get to know our Parish family!

 When you visit an Episcopal Church, you will be our respected and welcome guest.
 You will not be singled out in an embarrassing way, nor asked to stand before the congregation, nor to come forward.
 You will worship with us.